 Values: we've all got them, but how often do we think about them?
 It's worth checking in with ourselves every so often as to what our values are, and how consistent our behaviour is with those values.
 Unlike goals, values are not an endpoint, but rather a guiding direction.
 Acceptance and commitment therapy offers some… Continue reading Exploring Values as an ACT Strategy

 Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life is written by psychologist Dr. Susan David.
 I was quite impressed with this book.
-Normally, when I'm reading a book I intend to review, I take notes as I'm reading of the points that stand out for me.
-I ended up with several pages… Continue reading Book Review: Emotional Agility
+When I'm reading a book to review, I make notes of the points that stand out for me.
+I ended up with several pages of notes for this book, because… Continue reading Book Review: Emotional Agility